davedonnellydev/project02/README.md

 - private lists only show to the user they belong to
 - when logging in from another page on the site, the user will get taken back to that site once logged in.
 - session expires after 30 minutes
+- users can sort lists alphabetically or by release date